AdobeDocs/experience-manager-65.en/help/forms/using/configure-data-sources.md

 ## Next steps {#next-steps}

 You have configured the data sources.
-Next you can create a form data model or if you have already created a form data model without a data source, you can associate it with the data sources you just configured.
+Next you can create a form data model or if you have already created a form data model without a data source, you can associate it with the data sources you configured.
 See [Create form data model](/help/forms/using/create-form-data-models.md) for details.